attila-lendvai/maru/README.md

     > can give one a good start in designing a compiler-writing compiler suited
     > to his own needs.
 Indeed, the META II compiler is written in its own
     > language, thus lending itself to modification.”

+  - [mu](https://github.com/akkartik/mu): I haven't played with this yet, but it seems to be a very self-contained and low-level language/VM whose compiler can target the bare Linux kernel, or the bare machine (x86).
+The readme has a collection of links to docs on low-level stuff.
+Mu could be another stepping stone to bootstrap Maru.